-- 4.2 What is the regulatory framework? - 4.3 How does the regulatory framework related to prospectus liability apply to indirect offerings? - 4.4 Promoter liability - 4.4.1 What is the meaning of promoter? - 4.4.2 What constitutes the "business" of the income trust? - 4.4.3 What disclosure do we expect about the implications of the operating entity being identified as a promoter? - 4.5 Contractual accountability - 4.5.1 What accountability for prospectus disclosure is typically assumed by vendors through contractual arrangements? - 4.5.2 What are our concerns about the application of the regulatory requirements to indirect offerings? - 4.5.3 What disclosure do we expect about the accountability of the vendors? - 4.5.4 What are our concerns about the nature and extent of the representations, warranties and indemnities provided by vendors in the acquisition agreement?

-PART 5 - SALES AND MARKETING MATERIALS
+What is the regulatory framework?

+How does the regulatory framework related to prospectus liability apply to indirect offerings?
+Promoter liability

+What is the meaning of promoter?

+What constitutes the "business" of the income trust?

+What disclosure do we expect about the implications of the operating entity being identified as a promoter?

+Contractual accountability

+What accountability for prospectus disclosure is typically assumed by vendors through contractual arrangements?

+What are our concerns about the application of the regulatory requirements to indirect offerings?

+What disclosure do we expect about the accountability of the vendors?

+What are our concerns about the nature and extent of the representations, warranties and indemnities provided by vendors in the acquisition agreement?

+Part 5 Sales and marketing materials

-- 5.1 What are out concerns about sales and marketing materials? - 5.2 What information do we expect the green sheets to contain? - 5.3 Do we expect income trusts to provide us with copies of their green sheets?
+What are our concerns about sales and marketing materials?
+What information do we expect green sheets and marketing materials to contain?
+Do we expect income trusts to provide us with copies of their green sheets and marketing materials?